Psychology (PSYC)

 Core Attributes: Advanced writing competency

-Prerequisites: (FYW 150 or CORE 2CFYW) and PSYC 101 and (PSYC 230 with a minimum grade of C- and PSYC 300 with a minimum grade of C-) and PSYC 260 (Can be taken Concurrently) and (PSYC 354 (Can be taken Concurrently) or PSYC 355 (Can be taken Concurrently))
+Prerequisites: (FYW 150 or CORE 2CFYW) and PSYC 101 and (PSYC 230 with a minimum grade of C- or PSYC 300 with a minimum grade of C-) and PSYC 260 (Can be taken Concurrently) and (PSYC 354 (Can be taken Concurrently) or PSYC 355 (Can be taken Concurrently))

 In the capstone course, senior psychology majors integrate what they have learned in their previous classes while deepening their knowledge in a particular domain within psychological sciences.
 In this class, students will study the empirical literature and the methodology used to investigate issues in clinical psychology.
 The course will involve the discussion and application of research methods and statistics concepts through course content and the completion of a research project (extensive reading in the empirical literature, designing an experimental study, and analyzing data); writing and revising a scientific research paper; and orally communicating the project in a presentation.